stijn-dejongh/lovecraft_public_domain/raw_converts/ms.md

    "I dragged him into the cave and put Rex's figure outside again.
 That bristling dog shape will help to scare people off.
-It's getting time for the spring hunters, and besides, there's a damned &lsquo;lunger' named Jackson in a cabin over the hill who does a lot of snooping around in the snow.
+It's getting time for the spring hunters, and besides, there's a damned "lunger' named Jackson in a cabin over the hill who does a lot of snooping around in the snow.
 I wouldn't want my laboratory and storeroom to be found just yet!
 When I got home I told Rose that Wheeler had found a telegram at the village summoning him suddenly home.
 I don't know whether she believed me or not